MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 1. Update the `"Uris": {` properties to declare each backend:
    ```
     "Uris": {
       "Description": "Update 'Values' section to point to your backend machines.
-Using HTTPS is highly recommended",
+Using SSL/TLS 1.2 (HTTPS) is highly recommended",
       "Values": [
         "http://<IP-ADDRESS-OF-BACKEND-1>:12805",
         "http://<IP-ADDRESS-OF-BACKEND-2>:12805",